What is a Celo L2 node?

 A Celo L2 node is made up of two core services, plus an optional third:- Rollup node (

-op-node) — derives L2 blocks from L1 data, analogous to a consensus client. - Execution client — executes those blocks and exposes the standard Ethereum JSON-RPC API.
+op-node) β derives L2 blocks from L1 data, analogous to a consensus client. - Execution client β executes those blocks and exposes the standard Ethereum JSON-RPC API.

-- Legacy L1 (optional) — serves stateful queries for blocks and transactions from before the L2 transition.
+- Legacy L1 (optional) β serves stateful queries for blocks and transactions from before the L2 transition.

 Node types

-snapsync by default, so it can start without a migrated L1 datadir.
-This is the right choice for most operators. - Archive node — additionally preserves all historical state, at the cost of terabytes of storage.
+- Archive node β additionally preserves all historical state, at the cost of terabytes of storage.
 See Running an archive node.

 Execution client